kwaldenphd/how-computers-work/README.md

 <blockquote>Q17: Going back to our work with navigating the command line, open a Terminal on your laptop or desktop.
 Describe what you see.</blockquote>

-<blockquote>Q18: When you use the ls -l command, can you decipher the information that is displayed?
+<blockquote>Q18: When you use the ls -l command (lower-case letter l, lower-case letter s, space, dash, lower-case letter l), can you decipher the information that is displayed?
 Watch https://youtu.be/exQNuYxqFpA to help decode the information.</blockquote>

 <blockquote>Q19: Take a few moments to reflect on your experience working in the command line.
 How does your navigation of the computer at the command line compare other ways of navigating a computer’s user interface?</blockquote>